garrows/noleg-stack/README.md

    - have used linux/ubuntu before
    - are able to setup your own DNS settings

 Boot
 ===

 Startup your Ubuntu Server.
 I'm using an M1.Micro on Amazon's EC2 running Ubuntu Server 12.04.3 LTS.

 Make sure you open up port 80 and 22 on the security group or firewall.
 Also setup you DNS servers to point beta and www to the server's public IP address.

+You can open up port 3000 and 2368 if you want to do some individual node site testing too.

 Now SSH into your server.

 Installations
 =========